anish1206/404-Founders-SIH25039/README.md

 ## Project Overview

-The INCOIS Ocean Hazard Reporting Platform is a specialized solution developed for SIH 2025 (Problem Statement: SIH25039) to facilitate the monitoring and reporting of ocean-related hazards.
+The INCOIS Ocean Hazard Reporting Platform is a specialized solution developed for Smart India Hackathon 2025 (Problem Statement: SIH25039) to facilitate the monitoring and reporting of ocean-related hazards.
 The platform provides a streamlined interface for field reporting and a robust administrative backend for verification and data analysis.

 ## Core Pipeline and Verification

 This project implements a hazard reporting and verification pipeline.
-Users submit incident reports through the mobile application, providing a hazard type, textual description, GPS coordinates, and an image uploaded via Cloudinary.
+Users submit incident reports through the mobile application, providing a hazard type, textual description and an image uploaded via Cloudinary.
 The report is persisted in MongoDB with an initial status of `pending` and an `aiConfidenceScore` of zero, and the client receives an immediate acknowledgement.

 An asynchronous AI verification pipeline (`server/services/aiVerification.js`) then processes each report in two stages:

-1. **Coastal Location Check**: The submitted GPS coordinates are validated against India's defined coastal bounding box.
-A report originating from a qualifying coastal region receives 30 confidence points; reports that fail this check are not processed further.

-2. **CLIP-Based Image-to-Text Verification**: The backend calls Hugging Face's inference API using the `openai/clip-vit-large-patch14` model in zero-shot image classification mode.
+- **CLIP-Based Image-to-Text Verification**: The backend calls Hugging Face's inference API using the `openai/clip-vit-large-patch14` model in zero-shot image classification mode.
 The submitted image is evaluated against a set of ocean-hazard candidate labels (e.g., `ocean`, `waves`, `surge`, `flood`).
 If the top-scoring label exceeds a similarity threshold of 0.70, up to 70 additional confidence points are awarded proportionally to the model's score.

-The two checks yield a composite `aiConfidenceScore` out of 100.
+These checks yield a composite `aiConfidenceScore` out of 100.
 Reports scoring 85 or above are automatically promoted to `verified` status.
 Reports below this threshold remain `pending` for manual review by an administrator or analyst, who can update the status via the `PATCH /api/reports/:id/status` endpoint.
-This multi-stage scoring approach—combining geospatial validation with semantic image-text matching—reduces false positives and ensures only credible ocean hazard reports advance through the system.
+This multi-stage scoring approach—combining semantic image-text matching, reduces false positives and ensures only credible ocean hazard reports advance through the system.

 ## Key Features